As a fitness coach, one of the most common questions I get from clients is whether combining fat burners and pre-workout supplements is okay.

 Quick Summary

-- Pre-workouts are recommended 30 minutes before a workout routine, whereas fat burners are best taken in the morning on an empty stomach.
+- Pre-workout supplements are recommended to be taken 30 minutes before a workout routine, whereas fat burners are best taken in the morning on an empty stomach.

 Can You Take a Fat Burner With a Pre-workout at the Same Time?